couchbaselabs/docs-ng/content/couchbase-sdk-java-1.4/appendix-release-notes.markdown

  * [JCBC-460](http://www.couchbase.com/issues/browse/JCBC-460): A bug has been fixed where pushed configurations with replica-vbucket changes only did not count as significant and got discarded.
-This can be an issue if persistence/replication constraints are used since config changes might not be picked up correctly.
+This can be an issue if persistence or replication constraints are used since config changes might not be picked up correctly.

-* [SPY-170](http://www.couchbase.com/issues/browse/SPY-170): A concurrency issue has been fixed in StringUtils.isJSONObject(), which could lead to false negatives when validating in a concurrent environment.
+* [SPY-170](http://www.couchbase.com/issues/browse/SPY-170): A concurrency issue has been fixed in `StringUtils.isJSONObject()`, which could lead to false negatives when validating in a concurrent environment.

 * [JCBC-463, SPY-171](http://www.couchbase.com/issues/browse/JCBC-463): There have been
 some changes made which help with hardening the shutdown procedure in general and making it more fault tolerant.
-The code now makes sure to also shutdown the JCBC-opened resources even if shutting down the spy IO thread fails.
-Also, the spy IO thread now always sets running to false, which makes it terminate even if something goes wrong during the shutdown phase (preventing it from being active).
+The code now makes sure to also shut down the JCBC-opened resources even if shutting down the spy I/O thread fails.
+Also, the spy I/O thread now always sets running to false, which makes it terminate even if something goes wrong during the shutdown phase (preventing it from being active).